maelvls/maelvls.github.io/content/home/about.md

   four [vscode-extensions][] (they use Typescript; one of them has 29k download! 😊).
-- From my experience, open-source promotes tolerance when it comes to discuss and accept other's patches as well as leading people to give friendly and constructive critics (most of the time though; mileage may vary, see [this email Linus wrote][linus-fuck-kay] to one of his contributors).
+- From my experience, open-source promotes tolerance when it comes to discussing and accepting other's patches as well as leading people to give friendly and constructive critics (most of the time though; mileage may vary, see [this email Linus wrote][linus-fuck-kay] to one of his contributors).
 - I love functional programming; I have 3 years of experience using OCaml building a compiler and solver for propositional logic.
 I also did some